jkenton/drkenton/_posts/2020-06-30-open-message.md

 ---
 layout: post
-title: I'm not teaching on campus in Fall 2020, here's why
+title: I'm not teaching on campus in Fall 2020, and here's why
 date: 2020-06-30
 ---